maelfabien/maelfabien.github.io/index.md

 <div class="github-card" data-github="maelfabien/Machine_Learning_Tutorials" data-width="100%" data-height="" data-theme="default"></div>
 <script src="//cdn.jsdelivr.net/github-cards/latest/widget.js"></script>

 You can [contact me](mailto:mael.fabien@gmail.com) if you think we could work together on an article or a project, or if you have any question/remark.
 If you would like to get to know more about me and my projects, feel free to check out my [resume](https://maelfabien.github.io/assets/files/CV_2019_MF.pdf).
-I'm uploading on this blog some content that I'm writing in my free time.
+I'm uploading on this blog articles that I'm writing in my free time.
 I'm trying to upload one article per week.

 I recently launched a newsletter in which I gather some articles I wrote on a topic, interesting Github repositories, projects, papers and more!
 If you want to stay in the loop, I'll try to send 1 email per month :)